 12. Q. I'VE HEARD A LOT ABOUT JOINT CUSTODY.
 IF I ASK FOR THAT, DOES IT MEAN THAT I GET HALF OF THE CHILDREN'S TIME?
 THAT I HAVE "EQUAL RIGHTS" WITH MY EX?
 WHAT REALLY IS "JOINT CUSTODY"?

 A. Joint custody may, in some states, mean shared physical custody.
 In other places, it means shared decision-making.
 Since there's no single definition of "joint custody," let's look at some general information on what it means --

 Joint legal custody.
 This term means that the parents will share in making all major decisions that affect the child.
 These decisions might include whether or not the child will go to private or public school, undergo elective surgery, or move with one parent to another state.
 It does not mean that the parents will jointly make day-to-day decisions.
-Neither does it mean that the child will spend the same amount of time with each parent.
+Nor does it mean that the child will spend the same amount of time with each parent.

 Joint physical custody.
-Sometimes referred to as "shared custody," means that each parent will have an equal or nearly equal amount of time with the child.
+Sometimes referred to as "shared custody," this label means that each parent will have an equal or nearly equal amount of time with the child.
 This can be accomplished in many ways.
 For example, the child can alternate weeks with each parent or spend three and a half days of each week with each one.
-However, the child must have a permanent address for purposes of school and medical records, so one parent's home should be designated as the "primary residence".
+However, the child must have a permanent address for purposes of school and medical records, so one parent's home should be designated as the "primary residence."